rizkyilhampra/nvim-config/README.md

 # Aquila's Neovim Configuration

-My personal neovim configuration written from scratch (of course, with some stolen other neovim configuration from somewhere).
-I use this with my workflow and/or environment, see [Aquila's Dotfiles](https://github.com/rizkyilhampra/dotfilesv2).
+My Neovim configuration written from **scratch** (of course, with some ~stolen~ reference from others).
+I use this with my workflow and/or environment, see [Aquila's Dotfiles](https://github.com/rizkyilhampra/dotfiles).

 ## Screenshot